blfcweb/biggestlittlefc.github.io/hotel.md

 ## Room Types

-Unlike previous years, rooms on our block now allow up to 4 people at no extra charge.
-You may get automated emails mentioning a charge for 3rd and 4th roommates, but the hotel tells us that fee is still waived if your reservation is in the convention block.
 Rooms include free wireless internet, a free airport shuttle (runs every half hour), free parking, and free bottled water in your room (refreshed daily).
 Thanks to the 2017 remodel, almost all rooms now have a microwave and refrigerator.

 ### The Summit at Grand Sierra